steven-halla/casino_hell/README.md

-need to fix slots and craps so player doens't move fix black jack betting so its 100 max bet fix slots message for betting need to check black jack, oposum in a can and coin flip for item equipped
+need to fix slots and craps so player doens't move fix black jack betting so its 100 max bet fix slots message for betting check meter speed for both craps versions